Eloise Butler

 Notes:

-1. Hibiscus moscheutos L., Crimson-eyed rose mallow.
+1. Hibiscus moscheutos, Crimson-eyed rose mallow.
 Eloise first planted this in the Garden in 1908.

-2. Spiranthes cernua (L.) Rich, Nodding ladies tresses first planted by Eloise in 1909.
+2. Spiranthes cernua, Nodding ladies tresses first planted by Eloise in 1909.
 Native to the state.

 3. Bryant’s flower.
 She is referring to the Fringed Gentian, the subject of Wm.
 Cullen Bryant’s poem “To the Fringed Gentian” which she referenced in her September 10th column.
 (Read the Column) (Read the poem).

 5. Aaron’s Rod.
 It is unclear which plant she refers to here.
-In classification today, Thermopsis villosa (Walter). carries that name but this is an east coast plant, not found in Minnesota.
-Hylotelephium telephium L., also known as Witch’s Moneybags or as Live-forever is the most likely plant as that is native to the state and Eloise introduced it to the Garden in 1910 with plants she obtained near Cedar Ave and 21st Street in Minneapolis.
+In classification today, Thermopsis villosa. carries that name but this is an east coast plant, not found in Minnesota.
+Verbascum thapsus, commonly known today as Mullein is the most likely plant as that has been naturalized in the state and Eloise noted it in the Garden on Sept.
+5 1908.

-6. Polyporus frondosus, now classified as Grifola frondosa (Fr.)
-S.F.G. and known as “Hen of the woods”.
-This mushroom would be seen many times in the Garden near the big oak, including a 25 pound specimen harvested by Garden Curator Martha Crone on Sept 1, 1935, which she took to the Mushroom Society meeting on the 23rd of Sept.
+6. Polyporus frondosus, now classified as Grifola frondosa. and known as “Hen of the woods.”
+This mushroom would be seen many times in the Garden near the big oak, including a 25 pound specimen harvested by Garden Curator Martha Crone on September 1, 1935, which she took to the Mushroom Society meeting on the 23rd of September